Pincer-org/Pincer/docs/CONTRIBUTING.md

-# Contributing to this repository
+# :tada: Contributing to this repository

-## Getting Started
+## 🏁 Getting Started

 Before you begin:

-* Make sure to have the right python version and the project dependencies installed.
+* Make sure to have the right python version (≥3.8) and the project dependencies installed.

-## Don't see your issue?
-Open one

-If you spot something new, open an issue using the template.
+## :v: There are 2 main ways to contribute:

+### :bug: Fix a bug
+Do you think you would be able to fix a bug?
+- If there is an open issue and no one is assigned feel free to claim it by commenting.
+Someone will assign you can you can begin working on it.
+- If there is no issue open, open one using the bug report issue form and describe the bug.
 We'll use the issue to have a conversation about the problem you found.

+### :sparkles: Add a new feature
+Whether you are a first time contributer or a frequent contributer, this is greatly appreciated.
+- Looking for something to contribute?
+Find an open issue with the tag [_enhancement_](https://github.com/Pincer-org/Pincer/labels/enhancement) in which that feature is not assigned.
+For people who just want to get their feet wet, browse issues with the [_easy_](https://github.com/Pincer-org/Pincer/labels/easy) tag.
+We are also really looking for people to help with isse [#265 *Implement Every Single Endpoint*](https://github.com/Pincer-org/Pincer/issues/265)
+- Do you have a feature in mind that should be added and does not have an issue?
+Open one using the Feature Request issue form and fill out the relavant information.

-## Make your update
+## :arrow_up: Make your update
 Make your changes to the file(s) you'd like to update to solve an issue or add a new feature.
 When writing docstrings, please use the [numpydocs](https://numpydoc.readthedocs.io/en/latest/format.html) style guide.